For more information contact:

-- The purchase may not be processed with a Department Order (see BPPM 70.07) or a purchasing card (see BPPM 70.08).
+- The purchase may not be processed with a department purchase order transaction in Workday or a purchasing card (see BPPM 70.08).
 See also the Workday Create and Change Purchase Order reference guide.

-Upon receipt of a Departmental Requisition (see BPPM 70.10), the appropriate Purchasing Services buyer is assigned to the procurement process.
+Upon receipt of a departmental purchasing Requisition, the appropriate Purchasing Services buyer is assigned to the procurement process.
 (See BPPM 70.10 and the Workday Create Requisition reference guide for instructions).

 The Buyer’s Role

 The Purchasing Services buyer determines the applicable purchasing procedure.
-The buyer uses the best method to fill the Departmental Requisition within the limitations of state laws and regulations and WSU policies.
+The buyer uses the best method to fill the departmental purchasing Requisition within the limitations of state laws and regulations and WSU policies.

 Submission of Bids and Quotes